mbarnig/RadioLogic/OrthancCON2019/Presentation/RadioLogic.md

 ![imagerie-prostate](https://github.com/mbarnig/RadioLogic/blob/master/OrthancCON2019/Presentation/Pictures/imagerie-prostate.png)

 Case-based learning (CBL) is an efficient method for radiologist education.
 Most CBL systems available on the web are based on a single image.
 Guillaume wanted a tool including a real DICOM viewer to visualize whole medical imaging studies from different modalities.
 After doing some search work on Google concerning the state of art of available medical imaging software, I took up the challenge to start the development of OFUR (outil de formation universitaire radiologique) in march 2015.
+The website [I do imaging](https://idoimaging.com/), created and maintained by Andrew Crabb, was of great help to find the right medical software.

 ### 2. My background
 There are two types of software developers: the specialist who knows everything about nothing and the generalist who knows nothing about everything.
 I am close to the second category.
 I had the privilege to work with the first microprocessor Intel 4004 in the early seventies when I was a research assistant at the Federal Institute of Technology in Zurich.